xuintl/RobotaPsyche/March 9 - Midterm/README.md

+## Attempts

+### Borderless canvas

+I have examined idea of borderless canvas, which allows the insects to go beyond the site of the user.
+Yet, it was proven unsuccessful due to the low chance that the user is able to observe the movement of the insects after a while.

+If I have implemented this, the behavior of the insects would be like mosquitoes - we cannot find them except that we have something, the light sources, appealing to them.

+### Unlimited light sources with no lagging

+In the attempt to fix the lagging bug, I tried to apply other approaches to implement the fading trails, yet it does not resolve the issue of lagging - it appears that some other calculations occupy a high level of resources as well.
+So I decided to

+- remove the trail functionality
+- and limit the maximum amount of light sources.

+## Discussion

-Also, I observed that with some rather simple principles, the entire system seems to be chaos, which is unpredictable.
+I observed that with some rather simple principles, the entire system seems to be chaos, which is unpredictable.
 I am more convinced that the entire world may be set alive in the innate simplicity and observed unpredictability.

-As demonstrated in the end of the video, after placing more than three light sources in the ecosystem, the rather simple program can easily occupy high computing resources of the system.
-Nonetheless, while occupying such resources, the program is still not able to run smoothly.
-The program thus needs to be optimized.
+Furthermore, adding contrasting sets of behavior to different scenarios, the insects become surprisingly authentic in the view of an observer.
+It has further proven to me that every organism consists of a "conditioned response" which I learned in psychology.